 Dental Bruxism Treatment

+Temporomandibular disorder (TMD) is a problem affecting the ‘chewing’ muscles and the joints between the lower jaw and the base of the skull.
 1 in 7 people suffer with related symptoms such as headaches, jaw ache, clicking, worn down teeth and can have quite a noticeable squarer jaw shape where the muscles are ‘overworked’.

 By specifically targeting certain muscles in the jaw muscles we are able to relax them, correct any asymmetry and even slim the face.
 (Learn more)